Why aromatherapy is so effective

 oil, incidentally the most costly of essential oils.
 Unless you have a chemistry kit left over from school, it’s easier to buy the essential

-• Essential oils not only heal through the effect of smell, they also contain natural chemicals For instance tea tree oil contains terpenes,
+oils. - Essential oils not only heal through the effect of smell, they also contain natural chemicals For instance tea tree oil contains terpenes,

-• There are many ways to use Essential oils.
+which are antifungal and antiseptic for skin conditions like tinea.
+Lavender contains linalol, calming for the nerves. - There are many ways to use Essential oils.
 To relax pour a few drops of lavender oil in a hot bath.
 If you have a cough or cold, add some

 eucalyptus, thyme or tea tree oil to a steam vaporizer placed beside your bed at night to ease breathing.
 Ylang ylang and patchouli in a base